Clio Renault Sport: Clio II RS (172 Gen 1/Phase 1)

-Clio II RS (172 Gen 2)
+Clio II RS (172 Gen 2/Phase 2)

-In 2001 the interior and exterior of the Clio II were face-lifted, the Clio RS followed suit shortly after.
+In 2001, the Clio II received a major facelift, the Clio RS followed suit shortly after.

-This facelift of the Clio 172 included redesigned front and rear bumpers, the front bumper falling in line with the style of the face-lifted Clio II.
+Introduced in June 2001, this facelift of the Clio 172 included redesigned front and rear bumpers, with the front bumper falling in line with the style of the face-lifted Clio II.
 The rear bumper was now less rounded and featured a strip of ABS plastic effectively splitting the bumper into two.
 The lights, bonnet and boot lid were also matched to the face-lifted Clio II.
+Three paint options were carried over from the Phase 1 for the new Phase 2; 640 Iceberg Silver, 676 Pearl Black & B76 Flame Red, while D44 Odyssey Blue was replaced with the new 432 Monaco Blue.

 The interior was also changed to closer match that of the face-lifted Clio II, the seats were slightly revised however still featured the same Half Leather, Half Alcantara fabrics and the embossed RenaultSport logo.
-One new feature that the Phase 2 172 featured was automatic climate control as opposed to the manual air-conditioning featured in the Phase 1.
+One new interior feature of the Phase 2 172 was automatic climate control, as opposed to the manual air-conditioning featured in the Phase 1.

 The dashboard featured Silver interior trims and the steering wheel included a plastic insert featuring the RenaultSport logo.
-The gear shifter was changed from the metal ball featured on the Phase 1 to a Leather wrapped shifter with a silver colored insert on the top.
+The gear shifter was changed from the metal ball featured on the Phase 1 to a leather wrapped shifter with a silver colored insert on the top.

-The Phase 2 172 also featured increased equipment including automatic Xenon headlights and headlight washers, Rain Sensing wipers a six-disc CD changer, and it also included side-impact airbags integrated into the seats.
-The 15-inch OZ F1 alloy wheels were also replaced with a 16-inch Alloy Wheel of Renault's own design.
+The Phase 2 172 also featured increased equipment including automatic Xenon headlights with headlight washers and rain sensing wipers.
+From July 2002, ESP was fitted to all cars as standard, with cruise control being added to the MY2003 cars.
+The 6-CD multi-changer became an optional extra in November 2002.
+The 15-inch OZ F1 alloy wheels were also replaced with a 16-inch alloy wheel of Renault's own design.

 The facelift of the 172 also brought about a number of changes to the engine of the car.
-A revised version of the F4R used, the F4R 736, this featured a revised cylinder head with the exhaust ports being approximately 30% smaller than those featured on the Phase 1 172.
-The airbox was also redesigned to be much more square than the original airbox.
+A revised version of the F4R was introduced, the F4R 736.
+This featured a revised cylinder head with the exhaust ports being approximately 30% smaller than those featured on the Phase 1 172.
+The air-box was also redesigned to be much more square than the original air-box.

 A revised version of the JC5 gearbox, the JC5-129 was introduced in this version of the Clio 172, which revised JC5 featured a shorter final drive to counter the increased weight of the face-lifted 172.

 The catalytic converter, which on the PH1 172 had been dual barrel was reduced to a single barrel and featured 2 lambda sensors, one before and one after the catalytic converter.
-The biggest change to the PH2 172 over the PH1 was the introduction of an electric throttle.
+The biggest change to the PH2 172 over the PH1 was the removal of the cable throttle and the introduction of an electric throttle.
 This meant the Idle Control Valve of the PH1 was no longer required leading to a minor redesign of the intake manifold.